 The novel has a sequel, Charlie and the Great Glass Elevator, in which the title vehicle (which Wonka had been using to get around in the factory) shoots into space, Wonka stops shapeshifting aliens, and Charlie's grandparents get into trouble with a de-aging potion.
-Unfortunately, Dahl was so disgusted at how the 1971 film turned out that he forbade any adaptations of the sequel (aside from a stage play by Richard George, whose adaptation of the first book received Dahl's blessing).
-Most subsequent adaptations of the original end on a note of complete closure and disregard the sequel's events and expansions on the grandparents' personalities, making them alternate continuities.This story — particularly the 1971 adaptation — is a stock parody: Charlie and the Chocolate Parody.
+Unfortunately, Dahl was so disgusted at how the 1971 film turned out that he forbade film adaptations of the sequel, and it's rare to see any adaptations of it.This story — particularly the 1971 adaptation — is a stock parody: Charlie and the Chocolate Parody.
 It is also the Trope Namer for The Wonka: An eccentric authority figure whose success comes from their quirkiness (rather than in spite of it).See also the extensivecharacter sheet.

 This novel provides examples of:

 An Aesop: Every Oompa-Loompa song in the book is An Aesop presented in rhyming verse that comes on the heels of one of the brats' comeuppances.
 They also qualify as...